SereneQI/text-image-similarity/README.md

 ## Getting started

+The first things you need is the [Ms-CoCo dataset (annotations and images)](http://cocodataset.org/#home).

+Download langage package from [fastText](https://s3-us-west-1.amazonaws.com/fasttext-vectors/cc.en.300.bin.gz) and to save it in ./data/wiki.en.bin

 You will first need to set the paths to the datasets and word embedding in the file misc/config.py Commentaries in the config file contains links where you can download the data.